 Lacock

-The Wiltshire village of Lacock is owned by the National Trust, who’ve helped preseve its quaint cottages, historic streets and 13th-century abbey.
-Lacock Abbey appeared in two Harry Potter films – as well as spin-off Fantastic Beasts: The Crimes of Grindelwald (2017) – plus TV series The Pursuit of Love (2021), Wolf Hall (2015), The Hollow Crown (2015) and Cranford (2007).
+The Wiltshire village of Lacock is owned by the National Trust, who’ve helped preserve its historic streets and 13th-century abbey.
+Lacock Abbey appeared in three Harry Potter films plus the spin-off Fantastic Beasts: The Crimes of Grindelwald (2017).
+It also became Oxford University for The Pursuit of Love (2021) and was used in Wolf Hall (2015) and The Hollow Crown (2012).

-Lacock had a starring role in the first Downton Abbey movie (2018) when it stood in for the village of Downton as the King and Queen came to visit, featuring a parade of 350 extras.
-It also became the fictional town of Meryton in the 2005 film of Pride and Prejudice starring Keira Knightley.
+Lacock village had a starring role in the first Downton Abbey movie (2018) when the King and Queen came to visit the village of Downton, featuring a parade of 350 extras.
+It also became the fictional town of Meryton in the 1995 version of Pride and Prejudice with Colin Firth.

 Lacock is just east of the Cotswolds AONB boundary, 4 miles south of Chippenham (SN15 2LG).
-The abbey, village and Fox Talbot museum of photography are open to the public.
-Entry costs £20 adults/£10 children (free for National Trust members).
+The village, abbey and Fox Talbot museum of photography are open year-round.

 Bath

-Beautiful Regency Bath is a popular location for films and TV series.
-They include the film adaptations of former resident Jane Austen’s book Persuasion (1995/2007) and other period pieces like The Duchess (2008) and Vanity Fair (2004).
-The city also became 19th-century Paris for Les Misérables (2012), when Russell Crowe’s Javert jumped from Pulteney Bridge.
+Beautiful Regency Bath has been used as a location for many films and TV series.
+They include multiple film adaptations of former resident Jane Austen’s book Persuasion plus other period pieces like The Duchess (2008) and Vanity Fair (2004).
+The city also became 19th-century Paris for Les Misérables (2012), with Russell Crowe’s Javert jumping from Pulteney Bridge.

-Bath passed itself off as Regency London for Netflix series Bridgerton, with balls at The Assembly Rooms, the Holburne Museum becoming Lady Danbury’s residence and No 1 Royal Crescent the Featheringtons’ London home.
+Bath is a regular location for Netflix series Bridgerton, with the Holburne Museum becoming Lady Danbury’s residence, the museum at No 1 Royal Crescent the Featheringtons’ London home and the Abbey Deli the Modiste’s dress shop.
 And the 2023 films The Unremarkable Pilgrimage of Harold Fry and Charlie and the Chocolate Factory spinoff Wonka were also filmed in the city.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.